SkoolNotes/Taproot/2020HIST201/KBhHIST201WWIEssayOutlineJack.md

 *Indirect deals with opposition will cause systemic collapse*

 - AA Bismarck tried to double ensure his country by forming two-sided alliances that failed
-- AG attempts to coax Mexico for security + to end the stalemate forshadowed the involvement of the US in the war
+- AG attempts to coax Mexico for security + to end the stalemate foreshadowed the involvement of the US in the war

 (um...
 Raison freaking detat again!
 Or maybe [[KBhHIST201Realism]])

-"Instead of leveraging a more passive strategy of defense to maintain peace, European nations in the early 19th century chose a more active role in security though that resulted in the disruption of preset balances of power.
+"Instead of leveraging a more passive strategy of defense to maintain peace, European nations in the early 19th century chose a more active role for security though compromising anticipatory agreements, usage of absolute force, and indirect deals with opposition that resulted in the disruption of preset balances of power and lead to World War I."

 ## Defluffifying
 CHOSEN THESIS CLAIM